 Understanding LED Lighting Technology

 LED stands for Light Emitting Diode.
-Unlike old-fashioned bulbs that waste energy by heating a filament, LEDs work by converting electricity straight into light.
-This clever design is what makes them so efficient, long-lasting, and safe to use around the home.
+Unlike traditional bulbs that waste energy by heating a filament, LEDs convert electricity directly into light.
+This makes them far more efficient, longer-lasting, and safer for everyday home use.

-Beam angle — how widely the light spreads; narrow for spotlights, wide for general lighting.
+Beam angle — determines how widely light spreads.
+Narrow beams suit spotlights, while wider beams are better for general lighting.

 How to Plan Your Home Lighting Layout